youngzhou1999/Rainbow/README.md

 ## 2. Results

-I trained this codes in pong so far.
+I trained these codes in pong so far.
 The basic hyper parameters are as below:

 ```python
 SEED = 123